saifbraham/Gilded-Rose-kata-java-/README_OF_EMILY_BACHE.md

 In the Run/Debug Configurations dialog, locate the configuration for `YourTestMainClass`.

 In the `Program arguments` field, enter the arguments you wish to pass to the `main` method.
 For example: `10`.

-# General Rules for Quality:
-### Maximum Quality:

- - The Quality of an item is never more than 50 (except for "Sulfuras," which has a fixed Quality of 80).

-### Minimum Quality:

- - The Quality of an item is never less than 0.

-### Daily Degradation:

- - The Quality of an item decreases by 1 every day.

-### Expired Items:

- - Once the SellIn value is 0 or less, the Quality of the item decreases twice as fast (i.e., by 2 daily).

-# Special Rules for Specific Items:
-### 1. Backstage Passes to a TAFKAL80ETC Concert:
-Quality increases as the `SellIn` value approaches:
- - Increases by 1 when there are more than 10 days remaining.
- - Increases by 2 when there are 6–10 days remaining.
- - Increases by 3 when there are 1–5 days remaining.

-Once the concert date passes (SellIn <= 0), the Quality drops to 0.
-### 2. Aged Brie
-**Increases in Quality** as it ages (by **1** daily).\
-After the `SellIn` date, the Quality increases by **2** daily.\
-The Quality still cannot exceed 50.

-### 3. Sulfuras, Hand of Ragnaros:
- - Its Quality is fixed at 80 and never changes.
- - Its SellIn value also does not change.

-### 4. Standard items (DexterityVest and ElixirMongoose)
-Quality decreases as the `SellIn` value approaches:
-- Decreases by 1 when `SellIn` value positive.
-- Decreases by 2 when `SellIn` value negative.

-Quality evaluated by a positive value